Description [Français / English] |

 In 1987, a $500,000 Church Restoration drive was launched and reached the objective in three months!
 This allowed for a total overhaul of the church, everything from the ceilings right down to the sidewalks.
 Typically, not a frill was added, only the church's timeless elegance reinforced.

-The organ
+The Organ

-In 2007, the parish initiated an ambitous five-year restoration project with Alain Baumgarten who, for more than 30 years, was responsible for the maintenance of the instrument.
+In 2007, the parish initiated an ambitious five-year restoration project with Alain Baumgarten who, for more than 30 years, was responsible for the maintenance of the instrument.
 The Great division swell box was removed in 2012.

 II.
 Great |